nathantypanski/nathantypanski.com/blog/2014-10-29-tikz-timing.md

 \end{tikztimingtable}
 ```

-You can think of timing diagrams as two-column [tables](http://en.wikibooks.org/wiki/LaTeX/Tables) with some special syntax for the righthand column.
+You can think of the `tikztimingtable` environment as two-column [tables](http://en.wikibooks.org/wiki/LaTeX/Tables) with some special syntax for the righthand column.
 The gist of it is this: there are signal variants, and you create them by writing a letter that serves as a key.
 Each key has two variants: a half-duration lowercase one and a full-duration uppercase one.

 So to make the clock signal in the PCI read diagram, it's 18 half-duration clock cycles, and we write that `18{c}`.
 The brackets there aren't strictly necessary, but you can write them for clarity.
 Signal changes are separated by spaces if there's any ambiguity about what argument goes with what transition.